 - Paul Revere

-I recently was able to persuade CIGNA to reverse its denial of benefit decision arising out of cognitive limitations following a stroke ,and Prudential to reverse its decision arising out of chronic musculoskeletal pain.
-The benefit value of these claims was in excess of $1,000,000.
+I recently was able to persuade CIGNA to reverse its denial of benefit decision arising out of cognitive limitations following a stroke, and Prudential to reverse its decision arising out of chronic musculoskeletal pain.
+The benefit value of these claims are in excess of $1,000,000.

 To learn if I can be of assistance to you, please contact me for a free phone consultation.

-From offices in River Edge, New Jersey, employment lawyer Stephen Roger Bosin represents clients in Bergen County, North Jersey and the New York metropolitan area.
+From offices in River Edge, employment lawyer Stephen Roger Bosin represents clients in Bergen County and throughout New Jersey.

 The facts of every case are unique, the results of each case will depend on the facts of each case, and the results of a case cannot be guaranteed.